sswietoniowski/learning-go/docs/ide_setup.md

 To help you set up quickly, you can download and install a binary release from [here](https://go.dev/dl/).

-If you're using Windows, and using [Chocolatey](https://chocolatey.org/), you can install Go by running the following command:
+If you're using Windows and using [Chocolatey](https://chocolatey.org/), you can install Go by running the following command:

 ```powershell
 choco install golang